tnakajo42/Inception/README.md

 # Inception

-Create .env file in your srcs file.
+Create `.env` file in your srcs folder.
 For example, the contents are below.

 ```.env